sindumathi/would-you-rather/README.md

 ## Installation

-Clone the repository and use 'npm install' to install the dependencies.
+Clone the repository,Change directory to project directory and use 'npm install' to install the dependencies.

 \$ git clone https://github.com/sindumathi/would-you-rather.git